tyrylu/pywco/README.md

 blinker.signal(MsgType.Foo).connect(my_handler)
 ```

-And creating instance should work like this:
+And creating instance should work like this

 ```
 pywco_instance = pywco.Client("localhost", 42424, MsgType)
 ```

-MsgType is an Enum which pywco expects you to provide
+MsgType is an Enum which pywco expects you to provide.